percona/pmm-doc/docs/get-started/advisors.md

-# Advisors
+# Working with Advisor checks
 Percona Advisors provide automated insights and recommendations within Percona Monitoring and Management.
-These proactive insights help you uncover problems before they become larger issues (e.g., security posture, configuration, performance).
+These proactive insights help you uncover problems before they become larger issues: security risks, misconfigurations, poor performance, etc.

 Advisors offer a set of automated checks to investigate a broad range of possible issues.
 Previously, Advisors focused only on Security, Configuration, and Performance issues.